-- 1. Introduction: A quiz to review material in this handbook (1st year, Fall) - 2.
-Workshop 1: How to Decide on a Culminating Experience and Developing a Committee (1st year, Fall) - 3.
+- 1. Introduction: Read and become familiar with your handbook!
+(1st year, Fall) - 2.
+Workshop 1: How to Decide on a Culminating Experience and Develop a Committee (1st year, Fall) - 3.
 Workshop 2: Strategies for Staying on Track (First year, Spring) - 4.
 Workshop 3: Ethical Considerations for Projects or Submitting to the IRB (First year, Spring) - 5.
 Workshop 4: Preparing for the Future (2nd year, Fall)